Types of Fertilizers

 Inorganic or chemical fertilizers are fertilizers that come from chemical compounds.
 These types of fertilizers are sold as granular, powder, or liquid forms in bags, boxes, or bottles at garden centers or other retails stores.
 Because inorganic fertilizers are blends of chemical compounds, they may contain all three primary macronutrients, nitrogen (N), phosphorus (P), and potassium (K), or only one.
 In addition to the macronutrients, they may also contain micronutrients such as magnesium, sulfur, or calcium.
 One benefit of inorganic fertilizers is that they are usually lighter and easier to move around than their organic counterparts.

 Organic fertilizers are simply fertilizers made of natural materials, including livestock manure, bone meal, blood meal, fish meal, and/or compost.
 Organic fertilizers usually contain all three nutrients (N, P, and K) because it is difficult or impossible to separate them or remove one and keep the material organic.
 Organic fertilizers may also require you to apply more to your lawn than an inorganic fertilizer.
 This is because the concentration of the nutrients cannot be controlled like it can be when manufacturing inorganic fertilizers.
 For example, fish meal contains anywhere between 4 and 8% nitrogen while the phosphorus content can be anywhere between 4 and 6%.
-If you were to use fish meal to fertilizer your lawn at a rate recommended by turfgrass managers (typically a nitrogen number in the 20s) the application rate (total amount applied) would be much higher because of the low concentration of nitrogen.
+If you were to use fish meal to fertilize your lawn at a rate recommended by turfgrass managers (typically a nitrogen number in the 20s) the application rate (total amount applied) would be much higher because of the low concentration of nitrogen.
 By doing this, however, you have also increased the amount of phosphorus being applied to your lawn, which can result in unused nutrients by your lawn and negative impacts to local waterways when it runs off.
 For example, if the phosphorus number on the bag is low, often so is the nitrogen number.
 Turf grass managers will often recommend nitrogen numbers in the twenties (20s); therefore, if organic fertilizers with low nitrogen percentages are used, the recommended application rates (total amount applied) are often high resulting in a larger amount of phosphorus being applied than is ideal.
 Even low phosphorus products can add up to large loads of phosphorus depending on how much is applied.

 While the majority of lawn fertilizers no longer contain phosphorus, some still do – these are starter fertilizers.
 Starter fertilizers are high in phosphorus (middle number on the bag) because it is one of the most important nutrients for root development.
 The use of a starter fertilizer will help with the germination and establishment of the grass plant.
 Starter fertilizers should ONLY be used to establish a turfgrass area from seed or sod.
 Starter fertilizers should not be used on established lawns.
 Unless a soil test states otherwise, the addition of phosphorus to a lawn through fertilizer application is not needed to keep a lawn healthy.